description

 Book Design

-This project was made with the support of the ONCE (SP)
+This project was made with the support of:

 ABOUT THE IDEA

-The characters had several changes through the process; however, I was confident they would be interactive.
-They would be able to leave the book so the kids could touch them and play.
+The characters went through several changes during the design process, but I was confident they would be interactive – able to leave the book so that children could touch and play with them.

-A small group of blind and sighted children decided on the textures and colours after testing different options to represent each character's features and qualities.
-It was one of the most interesting parts of the project, showing how much perception we miss by relying only on our vision.
+A small group of blind and sighted children helped choose the textures and colours, testing different options to represent each character’s features and personality.
+This was one of the most fascinating aspects of the project, revealing just how much perception we lose when we rely solely on vision.

-All the shapes are simplified as much as possible and based on paintings made by children.
-The textures have also been chosen by kids, depending on their sensations.
-Most of them are real, like the wood used for the trees or the sand in the park.
+All shapes were simplified as much as possible and inspired by paintings made by children.
+The textures were also chosen by the children, based on their sensory experiences.
+Many are real materials, such as the wood for the trees or the sand in the park.